Fifth-ranked Lady Phantoms power past Williams, lose to Cibecue in regional tournament Feb. 9-11 (Photo Gallery)

 GRAND CANYON, Ariz. — The Lady Phantoms put in a tough effort at the AIA 1A regional tournament Feb.
 9-11, taking the first game from the Williams Vikings before falling to rival Cibecue in the second round.

-While they didn’t win the regional tournament, the Lady Phantoms are ranked 5th in the conference and will travel to Prescott High School for the state tournament Feb.
+While they didn’t win the regional tournament, the Lady Phantoms are ranked 5th in the region and will travel to Prescott High School for the state tournament Feb.
 17.

 The Lady Phantoms took on the Vikings in the first round Feb.
 9, winning 45-34 behind the offensive efforts of Melisha Jetter and Cayli Miles.
 Jetter had 15 points to lead the Phantoms, going 2-of-5 on three-pointers and 7-of-9 on free throws.
 Jetter also led the team in rebounds, including four offensive rebounds.
 Cayli Miles added nine points, four altered shots and a game-high 15 steals.
 Valeria Romero and Mariela Montano each contributed six points, with Romero bringing in eight rebounds.